Derby Friargate railway station: History

 The line opened on 1 April 1878.
 The station was on the Derbyshire and Staffordshire extension line, which ran from Burton-upon-Trent to Derby Friargate.
 Then line continued to Nottingham London Road.
-The station was closer to the city centre then its counterpart station which is on Midland Road.
+The station was closer to the city centre than its counterpart station which is on Midland Road.
 The station was on Friar Gate, just north of the city.

 The station was closed to passengers in 1964 and to freight between Nottingham and Derby in 1967.
-The site was then taken over by British Rail for test tracking and researching.
-It used a single line between Friar Gate and the line near Egginton until the 1970s, when it was cut back to nearby Mickleover and the line was lifted.
-The track was then severed by a new relief road and new builds, and purpose built student accommodation was built on the other side of the old trackbed.
+The site was then taken over by British Rail Research Division for test tracking and researching.
+It used a single line between Friar Gate and the line near Egginton until 1971, when it was cut back to nearby Mickleover and the line onward was lifted.

+The track from Eggington Junction to Mickleover was finally lifted between July and October 1990, to aid the construction of the A516 road's Etwall bypass.
+The A516 crosses the railway route slightly east of Etwall station, and opened in February 1992.
+Housing, including student accommodation, has since been built on the trackbed.